Cat & Dog Surgeries in Dyer, IN

 Our Commitment to You and Your Pet

 Our priority is always to give your pet the best life with you.
 And sometimes that means undergoing surgery.
-We’re determined to offer the safest, most effective surgery in Northwest Indiana.
-Contact us today to learn more about what we can do for your pet!
+We’re determined to offer the safest, most effective veterinary surgery in Northwest Indiana.
+Call us at (219) 865-3737 to learn more about what we can do for your pet!